 After you finish checking in on the phone, the receptionist will let you know when you can enter the building.
 Before entering, please put on your face mask.
 If you do not have a face mask, one will be provided to you.
 Also, please enter alone.
 Anyone accompanying you will not be allowed into the office.
 Please leave children and other relatives at home, if possible.
 The only exceptions are (1) if the patient is a young child, one parent can accompany them, and (2) if the patient is elderly or disabled and requires physical assistance, one person can accompany them.
 Everyone entering the building, including those accompanying the patient, must wear a face mask while in the building.
 Anyone who refuses to wear a mask will be asked to find another office to continue their eyecare.

-When you come to the front door, it will be locked.
-The receptionist will open the door for you.
-As soon as you enter the office, use hand sanitizer which will be available inside the front door.
+As you enter the office, use hand sanitizer which will be available inside the front door.
 The receptionist will check your temperature with a forehead thermometer.
 If you have a fever (>100.4o F), your appointment will be scheduled 14 days into the future.

 The receptionist will scan your insurance card(s), so please have them ready.
 She may also have you read and sign various forms as required.